 The court may apply this good cause exception only upon proof by the parent requesting support be varied that there is clear and convincing evidence that manifest injustice would result if the support award were not varied.
-In addition, a prerequisite of any variation under 90.3© is that the reasons for it must be specified in writing by the court.
+In addition, a prerequisite of any variation under 90.3(c) is that the reasons for it must be specified in writing by the court.

 What constitutes "good cause" will depend on the circumstances of each cause.
-Three situations constituting "good cause" are discussed below in sections VIB-D. These three specific exceptions are not exclusive; however, the general exception for good cause may not be interpreted to replace the specific exceptions.
+Three situations constituting "good cause" are discussed below in sections VI.B-D. These three specific exceptions are not exclusive; however, the general exception for good cause may not be interpreted to replace the specific exceptions.
 Absent unusual circumstances, 90.3(c)(1)(A), or the exceptions for low or high incomes, 90.3(c)(1)(B) and (c)(2), the rule presumes that support calculated under 90.3(a) or (b) does not result in manifest injustice.

-- Unusual Circumstances.
+B. Unusual Circumstances.
 90.3(c)(1) provides that a court shall vary support if it finds, first, that unusual circumstances exist and, second, that these unusual circumstances make application of the usual formula unjust.
-The subparagraph specifies several possible factors that the court may consider when deciding whether unusual circumstances exist. determination should be made considering the custodial parent's income because the percentage of income approach used in Alaska tends to slightly understate support relative to the national average for cases in which the custodial spouse does not earn a significant income.
+Examples might include especially large family size, significant income of a child, health or other extraordinary expenses, or unusually low expenses.
+This determination should be made considering the custodial parent's income because the percentage of income approach used in Alaska tends to slightly understate support relative to the national average for cases in which the custodial spouse does not earn a significant income.
 This understatement relative to the national average becomes substantial if the custodial parent has child care expenses.
-The application of the unusual circumstances exception to particular types of factual situations is considered below. - 1.
-Agreement of the Parents.
+The application of the unusual circumstances exception to particular types of factual situations is considered below.

+1. Agreement of the Parents.
 The fact that the parties, whether or not represented by counsel, agree on an amount of support is not reason in itself to vary the guidelines.
 The children have an interest in adequate support independent of either parent's interest.
 Thus, approval of any agreement which varies the guidelines, whether in a dissolution, by stipulation or otherwise, must be based upon an explanation by the parties of what unusual factual circumstances justify the variation.

-Subsequent Children.
+2. Subsequent Children.
 A parent with a support obligation may have other children living with him or her who were born or adopted after the support obligation arose.
 The existence of such "subsequent" children, even if the obligor has a legal obligation to support these children, will not generally constitute good cause to vary the guidelines.
-However, the circumstances of a particular case involving subsequent children might constitute unusual circumstances justifying variation of support.
+However, the circumstances of a particular case involving subsequent children

+Attachment to SCO 1362 (Text Style Version) Effective October 15, 1999 Page 6 of 1 might constitute unusual circumstances justifying variation of support.
 The court should reduce child support if the failure to do so would cause substantial hardship to the "subsequent" children.
-[THIS WOULD OCCUR IF PAYMENT OF SUPPORT CALCULATED UNDER THE GUIDELINES WOULD CAUSE SUBSTANTIAL HARDSHIP TO THE "SUBSEQUENT" CHILDREN.
-IN CONSIDERING WHETHER SUBSTANTIAL HARDSHIP EXISTS, A COURT SHOULD CONSIDER THE INCOME, INCLUDING POTENTIAL INCOME, OF BOTH PARENTS OF THE "SUBSEQUENT" CHILDREN.]